cozy/cozy-client/docs/how-tos.md

 And that's it!
 After the promise is resolved, `cozy-client` finishes the OAuth flow and you can start using it.

-### Restoring a client
+### How to restore a previous token

 Of course you don't want to go through this whole process every time your app starts.
 In order to restore the client from a previous version, you need to give it a token and some extra information about itself.
-Both of these are returned by the `openURL` function, so you can store them wherever you see fit — in this example we'll use the `localStorag` API.
+Both of these are returned by the `openURL` function, so you can store them wherever you see fit — in this example we'll use the `localStorage` API.

 ```js
 import CozyClient from 'cozy-client'